 Filtering data according to particular criteria, like filtering dates by month, is one of the most popular Excel tasks.
 Excel’s date filter occasionally functions differently than intended, and users may discover that dates are not grouped by month.
 This problem can be annoying and make reporting and analyzing data more challenging.
-In this section, we’ll look at a few potential causes for the Excel date filter not to be grouping dates by month and offer solutions to help you fix the issue.
+In this section, we’ll look at a few potential causes for the Excel date filter not grouping dates by month and offer solutions to help you fix the issue.

 This article will show you the 3 most common reasons and their solutions for Excel Date Filter not grouping by month.
 Throughout this article, we will use a dataset of a company’s sales of some products.
 We have the product code, their selling date, and the company’s sales amount.